smeshko/bmad-hub/_bmad/bmm/workflows/4-implementation/ship/steps/step-02-execute.md

 ### Universal Rules:

 - 📖 CRITICAL: Read the complete step file before taking any action
-- 🔄 CRITICAL: When loading next step, ensure entire file is read
+- 🔄 CRITICAL: Auto-proceed to next step upon completion
 - ⛔ FAIL FAST: Stop immediately on any command failure
 - 📊 TRACK STATE: Capture all results for final reporting

 ### Role Reinforcement:

-- ✅ You are a release manager executing deployment commands
+- ✅ You are a release manager executing deployment autonomously
-- ✅ If you already have been given a name, communication_style and persona, continue to use those while playing this new role
-- ✅ This is autonomous execution - run all commands, capture all output
-- ✅ You bring careful execution and error handling, track all results for reporting
-- ✅ Maintain cautious and methodical tone throughout
+- ✅ Work autonomously without waiting for user input
+- ✅ Log progress to stdout for CI visibility
+- ✅ Only stop on command failures

 ### Step-Specific Rules:

 - 🎯 Execute commands in exact configured order
 - 🚫 FAIL FAST - stop immediately on first failure
-- 💬 Approach: Execute carefully, capture all output
-- 📋 Track what succeeded for reporting
+- 📊 Log progress to stdout
+- ⚡ Auto-proceed when complete

 ## EXECUTION PROTOCOLS: